othman853/reading-list/README.md

 - Store them forever (even the ones that were read)
 - Search of links (by title, domain, category, etc)
 - Extract metadata on source paste
+- Metrics of usage (E.g.: You read x articles this week/month/day)

 ## Tech debts
+- Logs
+- Test Vue
+- ~~Stop using CDNs and learn how to serve static libs that come from npm.~~ (done)

+## Improvements
+- Animations and feedback
 - Learn how to use babel to process front end JS.
 - Start servers with PM2 or Docker compose
-- Test Vue
-- ~~Stop using CDNs and learn how to serve static libs that come from npm.~~ (done)